-Future Method Studio is a collaborative and interdisciplinary practice working across research, activism, architecture, installation and speculative projects.
+Future Method Studio is a collaborative and interdisciplinary practice working across architecture, installation and speculative projects.
 The focus of the studio is on material culture and creative methodologies that are impact and process driven.
 We work with a variety of clients to design residential, health and civic buildings, and we design immersive & performative works, exhibitions and installations in collaboration with institutions and artists for a variety of spaces, scales and budgets.